jexroid/gopi/README.md

 hashing strategy is argon2 because of speed efficiency

 ## env management
-for this project `.env` is available for demo but i recomend using env-vault for managing the environment variables of the project as the details are available in the [Link](https://www.dotenv.org/)
+for this project `.env` is available for demo but you can configure env-vault to download the `.env` for you but i recomend using env-vault for managing the environment variables of the project as the details are available in the [Link](https://www.dotenv.org/)

 ## How can I test the Endpoints?